mckinziebrandon/mckinziebrandon.github.io/_posts/2016-11-27-current-research.md

 . . . and the list goes on and on.
 So how do the experts do it?
 You may be surprised to find out that machine learning is still a lot of trial-and-error.
 However, this just doesn't feel right.
 Surely there is a way we can automate this process.

 My current research, led by Professor Dawn Song's research group at UC Berkeley, aims to solve this problem.
 Rather than having humans tinker around with designing deep neural networks, this project aims to write software that can learn to build deep networks on its own.
+In some sense, its learning process is akin to a child building structures with lego blocks, trying to figure out which combinations are 'best' and which combinations should be avoided altogether.

+### Automatic Code Generation

+The project itself is primarily written in the Scala programming language, and it outputs ready-to-run tensorflow  (python) implementations.
+The specifics of any given network are abstracted away.
+Instead, the networks are described as consisting of generic *components*.
+For the sake of brevity, we can think of these components as the essential building blocks of any deep network.
+In particular, they give us *topological* information, i.e. how the network graph is shaped.

+The process of code generation involves searching through many different network configurations and optimizing them for some pre-defined goal.
+In principle, this approach has the potential to eliminate time spent on building highly-specialized/domain-specific networks wherein we may not have particularly good reasons for the design decisions made/tested.
+Rather than saving specific network models that have performed well, we'd like to store models that can themselves build good models.
+Why save a single structure of legos when you can save progressively better lego builders?

+### Summary of What Follows

+For the remainder of this post, I'll describe more about my role in this project.
+In doing so, I'll attempt to provide some insight into how I approach research problems in general.

-# Early Stopping
+# Task 1: Early Stopping

 Say you're a sentient machine trying to figure out the best network build.
 As we've discussed, you have about an infinite number of ways to approach this.
 Regardless of what you choose, you'll certainly need a way to *evaluate* how well you've done after constructing a given architecture.
 Unfortunately, even for a fast AI such as yourself, training and evaluation can take a *really* long time.